belcour/blog/_drafts/2016-01-01-covariance-tracing.markdown

          cov = inverse(inverse(cov) + B);
       }

 where `B` describe the angular blur of the BRDF.
+It is defined using the absolute value of the BRDF's Hessian in the tangent plane of the reflected ray.
 For a Phong BRDF with exponnent `e`, the matrix is defined as:

      B = { 0, 0;
            0, 4*pi^2/e};